AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/segments/quick-segments.md

 ## Save quick segments

-You can choose to save quick segments by following these steps.
+You can choose to save quick segments either in the Quick Segments builder or by following these steps.

 >[!IMPORTANT]
 >Once you save or apply the segment, you can no longer edit it in the Quick Segment Builder, only in the regular Segment Builder.